vans163/websocket2-drafts/websocket2-over-http2.md

 {backmatter}

 # Acknowledgements

+The author wishes to thank Kari hurtta for contributing the handshake.

 The author wishes to thank the participants of the WebSocket protocol, participants of the HTTP/2 protocol and participants of the QUIC protocol.